Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Half day excursion to Giverny and the Monet House

-• Hours: From 9:30 am to 6 pm.
+- Hours: from 9:30 am to 6 pm.

-• Admission fee: The entrance ticket for adults is from 9,50€.
+- Admission fee: the entrance ticket for adults is from 9,50€.

-• Duration of the visit: A tour from Paris will take at least 5 hours including the round trip.
+- Duration of the visit: a tour from Paris will take at least 5 hours including the round trip.

 Sacre Coeur

-Sacre Coeur is considered among the most beautiful and iconic churches in the city, so I recommend taking the afternoon of your sixth day, after your return from Giverny, to leisurely explore Montmartre.
+Sacre Coeur is considered one of the most beautiful and iconic churches in the city, so I recommend taking the afternoon of your sixth day, after your return from Giverny, to leisurely explore Montmartre.
 It highlights its dome placed at 83 meters high and which you can access by climbing a staircase of 300 steps.

-• Hours: The basilica is available for visits from 6 am.
+- Opening hours: the basilica is available for visits from 6 am.
 Access to the dome is from 9:00 am to 8:30 pm, with variations in certain months.

-• Admission fee: Free of charge.
+- Admission fee: free of charge.

 Dali Museum in Paris

-Just 5 minutes from Montmartre is the Dali Museum or Dali Space in Paris; a necessary stop for all those who admire the work of this eccentric artist or are curious about his work.
+Just 5 minutes from Montmartre is the Dali Museum or Dali Space in Paris, a necessary stop for all those who admire the work of this eccentric artist or are curious about his work.
 Some of his best pieces can be found in this small museum, which can be visited in just 1.5 hours.

-• Hours: From 10 am to 6 pm.
+- Hours: from 10 am to 6 pm.

-• Admission fee: The entrance ticket costs from 13€ for adults.
+- Admission fee: the entrance ticket costs from 13 € for adults.

-• Duration of the visit: It is a small museum, in about an hour or less you can make the complete tour.
+- Duration of the visit: it is a small museum, in about an hour or less you can make the complete tour.

 Montmartre Square

 Near the Dali museum is the Place du Tertre, one of the most important meeting points of the 18th arrondissement.
 Here Parisians go to shop, hang out and have a coffee with friends.
-If you want to see a bit of the real Parisian day with a much less touristy approach, you'll love this place!
+If you want to see a bit of the authentic Parisian day with a much less touristy approach, you'll love this place!

 In former times this space functioned as a public area where artists and aspiring artists held exhibitions of their work, so don't be surprised if you find on your walk real talents with a lot of potential.

-• Hours: From 10 am to 8 pm.
+- Hours: from 10 am to 8 pm.

-• Admission fee: Free, the square is open to the public.
+- Admission fee: free, the square is open to the public.

-• Duration of visit: You can spend as much time as you want, you will find many activities to do and cafes to eat something.
+- Duration of visit: you can spend as much time as you want, you will find many activities to do and cafes to eat something.

-Day 6: Enjoy the French Gothic and the Louvre.
+Day 6: Enjoy the French Gothic and the Louvre

 Visit the Ile de la Cité